fsyncdrv/tumour-vessel-classification/README.md

 Tumour–vessel contact labels were derived from the tumour and vessel segmentation masks available in the PanTS dataset.

-- 3D centreline extraction was performed for the arterial vessel masks (SMA, CA, postcava, and aorta).
+- 3D centreline extraction was performed for the arterial vessel masks.
 - A graph-based approach was used to extract the centreline of the continuous venous segmentation.
 - Tumour–vessel encasement angles were quantified along the vessel centrelines.